The Best Security System For Van Life

 Program the converter to 6.5V, which is the correct voltage for the SimpliSafe van security system base station.

 That’s it!
-It sounds complicated but modifying your van security system base station is fairly straight forward and can be completed in less than an hour.
+It sounds complicated but modifying the security system for your vans base station is fairly straight forward and can be completed in less than an hour.

-There are many things you can do to make your van more safe!
-Including a few safety features as well as a van security system can go a long way in deterring theft and forced entry.
+There are many things you can do to make your van safer!
+Including a few safety features as well as a security system for your van can go a long way in deterring theft and forced entry.